Portrait of Randel Porter seated at his desk in his office

 What People Say

-I don’t request reviews from people I work with.
-The messages below were shared privately after sessions via text or email.
+As a Licensed Professional Counselor, I maintain the ethical standard of never soliciting reviews or testimonials from clients.
+The messages below are were shared after sessions via text or email.

-The messages below were shared privately after sessions via text or email.
+As a Licensed Professional Counselor in Texas, I maintain the ethical standard of never soliciting reviews or testimonials from clients.
+The messages below are were shared after sessions via text or email.

 "I have noticed since we met that I have not had a desire to dwell on traumatic memories.
 I have a sort of mental block on rumination, which is great progress."